NicholasDJM/Helldivers-2-Stratagem-Macros/readme.md

 	if (WinActive("HELLDIVERS™ 2")) {
 		try {
 			Run('"Helldivers 2 Macros.ahk" "' . stratagem . '"')
+			/*
+				You could add options to the end of the string.
+				For example, you could set the delay between keys to 200 milliseconds:
+				Run('"Helldivers 2 Macros.ahk" "' . stratagem . '" "delay=200"')
+				Run "Helldivers 2 Macros.ahk" without any arguments to access the instruction manual.
+			*/
 		} catch {
 			TrayTip("Could not run Helldivers 2 Macros script.")
 		}